- General Examination FAQs

 *If your primary government-issued identification contains your photograph but not your signature, your second form of identification (e.g., an employee ID card or credit card) must contain your signature to supplement your photo-bearing, government-issue ID.

 Please note: If you are taking the examination via LRP, you may not use a bank/credit card, social security card, or military identification card as a form of ID.
+Digital IDs are also not permitted.

 The names on the IDs must match and must be the same name as the one on file with IBLCE.
 Name changes can be made with IBCLC Programme staff by the posted deadline.